 Code and data availability.
-The data used for creating the figures and tables displaying the results is available as supplementary material.
-The code used to generate the results is very comprehensive and is in its current form not suitable for publication.
+The data used for creating the figures and tables displaying the results are available in the Supplement.
+The code used to generate the results is very comprehensive and is, in its current form, not suitable for publication.